martiliones/typedoc.md/README.md

 ## Description

-The content of all the tags below is copied exactly as it is, without any special character escaping.
+The content of the tags is copied exactly as it is, without any special character escaping.
 This means you can utilize all Markdown features in your JSDoc comments:

 <table>
 <tr>